George Clooney, his wife Amal and their twins granted French citizenship

 Clooney owns an estate in Italy's Lake Como region and he and Amal bought a historic manor in England, AFP reports, adding that they also own a New York apartment and a property in Kentucky.

-But he told RTL his family's French home "is where we're happiest," AFP noted.
+But he told RTL his family's French home "is where we're happiest."